-Haworthia plants are so-called dwarf succulents, have zebra-like stripes, and often mistaken as aloe vera because of its close resemblance.
+Haworthia plants are so-called dwarf succulents, have zebra-like stripes, and are often mistaken as aloe vera because of their close resemblance.
 These plants grow well in minimal light but look best in a bright environment.
 These slow-growing plants also need water but should never be allowed to sit in water for too long.
 These plants form rosettes of varying shapes depending on the species while some may form clusters.
 They mostly have thick roots and most species have tough and fleshy dark green leaves while some have softer and rounded leaves with glassy surfaces.

 Scientific name: Rhipsalis cereuscula

 Origin: Central America, Caribbean, South America